News & Research

 Clinical & Research June 9, 2026

 Imagine if your cardiologist never checked your blood pressure.
-That's how most psychiatry works — treatment decisions based on a 15-minute conversation, not tracked data.
+That is how most psychiatry works: treatment decisions based on a 15-minute conversation, not tracked data.

 Measurement-Based CarePHQ-9GAD-7